How to Relax Pelvic Floor Muscles

 1. Find a Comfortable Position

 Start by finding a comfortable position that allows you to relax and focus on your pelvic floor.
 You can choose to lie down on your back with knees bent and feet flat on the floor, or you can sit comfortably on a chair or cushion.
+This position helps in alleviating tight muscles in the pelvic floor, which is crucial for effective relaxation.

 2. Focus on Your Breath